karthikeyaraparla/Carl-Zeiss/Readme.md

 ---

-## Daily Status Update – 14th January, 2026
+## 14th January, 2026

 **What I Have Done:**
-Revised Git and Linux commands, C# basics, and related documentation.
+Revised Git, Linux, and C# basics.

 **What I Will Do Next:**
 Learn C# in depth.